 Average Weather in Grants Pass Oregon, United States

-In Grants Pass, the temperature typically varies from 36°F to 90°F over the course of the year, and is rarely below 27°F or above 98°F.
+In Grants Pass, the summers are hot, dry, and mostly clear and the winters are chilly, wet, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 36°F to 90°F and is rarely below 27°F or above 98°F.

 The hot season lasts for 2.9 months, from June 22 to September 20, with an average daily high temperature above 81°F. The hottest day of the year is August 3, with an average high of 90°F and low of 60°F.

 The cool season lasts for 3.5 months, from November 11 to February 26, with an average daily high temperature below 56°F. The coldest day of the year is December 23, with an average low of 36°F and high of 48°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Grants Pass, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.